Son wants UIDAI to return biometric data of late father

 A five-judge constitution Bench headed by Chief Justice Dipak Misra gave two-minutes time to Santosh Min B to argue his case in which he said that the Aadhaar scheme is like an "undeclared emergency".
 "This court may direct the Unique Identification Authority of India (UIDAI) to hand over my dad's biometric in a printed form, so that I can keep it for posterity," he told the Bench also comprising Justices A K Sikri, A M Khanwilkar, D Y Chandrachud and Ashok Bhushan.

-He also sought abolishing of the Aadhaar scheme and said that "his father had passed away on December 31, 2016, the dark day in our history, as on that day demonetisation ended".
+He also sought to abolish of the Aadhaar scheme and said that "his father had passed away on December 31, 2016, the dark day in our history, as on that day demonetisation ended".
 The Bench interrupted him and said, "We will not allow you to give any speech.
 If you want you can argue on question of law, but you can't be allowed to give a speech".

 Santosh, who appeared in person before the court, said that he had received a half written letter of his father N Bhanu Vikaraman for the Prime Minister in January this year.

-In the letter, his father had written about the "harassment" a sick and elderly person faces during filling of life certificate form at provident fund offices throughout the country.
-"In imposing the Aadhaar, the government of the day wanted to keep track of every single paise earned by the citizen and on other hand political parties can receive funds anonymously through electoral bonds," Santosh said in his submission.
+In the letter, his father had written about the "harassment" a sick and elderly person faces during filling of life certificate format provident fund offices throughout the country.
+"In imposing the Aadhaar, the government of the day wanted to keep track of every single paise earned by the citizen and on other hand, political parties can receive funds anonymously through electoral bonds," Santosh said in his submission.
 He said that since his father is dead now, the biometric details would be of no use for the UIDAI and moreover there were chances of their misuse and abuse.

-The Bench, took on record his submissions and posted the matter for further hearing on March 20.
-The Bench, is hearing a batch of petitions challenging the constitutional validity of Aadhaar and its enabling Act.
+The Bench took on record his submissions and posted the matter for further hearing on March 20.
+The Bench is hearing a batch of petitions challenging the constitutional validity of Aadhaar and its enabling Act.

 Senior advocate K V Vishwanathan, appearing for activist Aruna Roy, continued his arguments today and said that the use of the Aadhaar infrastructure by private entities is unconstitutional and authorising the use of the "Aadhaar number" as the sole proof of identity for an open-ended and unspecified set of laws or contracts, defeats the principle of informed consent at the time of enrolment.